-Students in this collaborative program major in either doctoral program and minor in the other.
-For example, a student who majors in the doctoral program in HSRP&A would minor in Environmental and Occupational Health.
+Students in this collaborative program major in either the HSRP&A, or Environmental Health and Occupational Science doctoral program, and minor in the other.
+For example, a student who majors in the doctoral program in HSRP&A would minor in Environmental Health and Occupational Science.
 This minor is individually tailored to the particular needs and objectives of the student.
 For more information, PhD students may contact the HSRP&A major coordinator, Maureen Andrew, andre031@umn.edu.